Reviews You Can Rely On

 Weight

 We also factor absolute weight into our recommendations.
-A handful of backpacking tents we tested are at or around two pounds, including the Nemo Hornet Elite Osmo and Mountain Hardwear Nimbus UL 2.
+A handful of backpacking tents we tested weigh 2 pounds or less, including the Nemo Hornet Elite Osmo and Mountain Hardwear Nimbus UL 2.
 One person could easily carry either of these on a solo adventure or split them between two hikers.
-The Big Agnes Copper Spur UL2 follows closely behind, adding more weight for a little more interior space.
+The Big Agnes Copper Spur UL2 comes in second, adding more weight for a little more interior space.

 Backpacking Weight Tent Terms